sidebase/nuxt-auth/docs/guide/application-side/protecting-pages.md

 Whether to only allow unauthenticated users to access this page.
 Authenticated users will be redirected to / or the route defined in `navigateAuthenticatedTo`.

 :::tip
-Setting `unauthenticatedOnly: false` is equivalent to setting auth: false from the user-perspective, but requires some extra middleware-steps, so is a bit less efficient.
-Therefore it is recommended to always use auth: false instead.
+Setting `unauthenticatedOnly: false` is equivalent to setting `auth: false` from the user perspective, but requires some extra middleware steps, so it is a bit less efficient.
+Therefore it is recommended to use `auth: false` instead.
 :::

 #### `navigateAuthenticatedTo`